Evaluating Search-Based Software Microbenchmark Prioritization: Discussion

+Moreover, measuring performance captures changes stemming from \enquote{outside} the \gls{sut}, e.g., its dependencies or runtime environment.
+While it is harder for techniques to also detect these changes, it makes the evaluation more realistic, as the \gls{sut}'s developers should be aware of any observable performance changes, irrespective of their origin, to take adequate action.

-\paragraphquestion{What is an Important Performance Change} Following previous research on \gls{tcp} for benchmarks~\citep{mostafa:17,laaber:21c}, this paper also defines the importance of a benchmark as the performance change size it detects.
-A benchmark that detects a large performance change is considered more important than a benchmark that detects a small performance change.
+\paragraphquestion{What is an Important Performance Change} Following previous research on \gls{smbp}~\citep{mostafa:17,laaber:21c}, this paper also defines the importance of a benchmark as the performance change size it detects.
+A benchmark that detects a large performance change is considered more important than a benchmark that detects a small one.
 Accordingly, we conclude whether a technique is more or less effective.
-It is, however, unclear whether this definition of importance is \enquote{accurate.} Alternative formulations of importance could be based on: \begin{inparaenum} \item the impact of the code called by the benchmark on the performance of an application, \item the project developer's perception and context-dependent knowledge, or \item the usage frequency of the code from \gls{api} clients. \end{inparaenum} Moreover, developers might consider a performance change, irrespective of its size, as important.
-All these different definitions of importance would likely change this paper's results and require an in-depth study of its own.
+It is, however, unclear whether this definition of importance is \enquote{accurate.} Alternative formulations of importance could be based on: \begin{inparaenum} \item the impact of the code called by the benchmark on the performance of an application, \item the project developer's perception and context-dependent knowledge, or \item the usage frequency of the code from \gls{api} clients. \end{inparaenum} Moreover, developers might consider any performance change as important, irrespective of the size.
+All these different definitions of importance would likely change our results and require a study of its own.